jee00609/AWS_Foundational/개념 모음/Amazon EC2.md

 Which EC2 instance pricing model should the company select?

 -> Reserved Instances

+### NO.255
+A company is planning to launch a new steady-state workload on AWS that must be accessible 24 hours a day, 7 days a week. <br/>
+What is the MOST cost-effective Amazon EC2 pricing option?

+-> On-Demand Instances

 ### NO.257
 Which AWS services can host a Microsoft SQL Server database?
 (Select TWO.)